 And when planning to organize themselves into a denomination, early Adventists decided to include “Seventh-day” as part of their name in 1860.
 This etched their firm belief in the significance of the Sabbath into their very identity, since it was not a common belief at the time.

-What do Seventh-day Adventists Love about the Sabbath?
+What do Seventh-day Adventists love about the Sabbath?

 There’s so much to love about the Sabbath as it provides time to get closer to God and to other people in our lives.
-Adventists love it because it enriches their lives in many ways, just as God meant it to when He established it at Creation.
+Adventists love it because it enriches their lives in many ways, just as God meant it to be when He established it at Creation.

 As Jesus Himself said, “The Sabbath was made for man, and not man for the Sabbath” (Mark 2:27, NKJV).